1technophile/OpenMQTTGateway/docs/use/boards.md

 `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoBT/config" -m '{"low_power_mode":1}'`

-* Low Power mode, screen OFF, LED ON when processing on M5StickC
+* Low Power mode, screen OFF, LED ON when processing on M5StickC or M5stickC Plus

 `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoBT/config" -m '{"low_power_mode":2}'`

-The low power mode can be changed also with a push to button B when the board is processing (top button on M5stickC and middle button of M5stack).
+The low power mode can be changed also with a push to button B when the board is processing (top button on M5stickC, M5stickC Plus and middle button of M5stack).